ERuby: Expression tags

-<%= %>: This indicates that the tag encloses an expression.
-Such a tag starts with an opening tag delimiter followed by an equal to symbol and ends with an end tag delimiter.
+The delimiter <%= %> indicates that the tag encloses an expression.
+Such tag starts with an opening tag delimiter followed by an equal to symbol, and ends with an end tag delimiter.
 During the rendering of the template, this piece of code gets substituted with the result of the code.
 If the evaluated result is not a string, it gets converted to a string before it is rendered.
-For example: